Kinship Care Manitoba: What Relatives Need to Know Before Saying Yes

 Background checks required for all adult household members:

-2. Child Abuse Registry Check — free of charge for foster home license applicants
+- Child Abuse Registry Check — the standard $20 fee is waived for foster home license applicants

-3. Adult Abuse Registry Check — also free for foster home applicants
+- Adult Abuse Registry Check — the standard $20 fee is also waived for foster home applicants

-The SAFE (Structured Analysis Family Evaluation) home study is conducted for all foster applicants, including kinship caregivers.
+The SAFE (Structured Analysis Family Evaluation) home study may form part of the licensing process for kinship caregivers.
 It is a psychosocial assessment involving in-home interviews with a social worker.
-For kinship caregivers who already have a relationship with the child, some parts of the assessment may be streamlined, but the process is not skipped.
+Ask the agency how the assessment applies to your existing relationship with the child.

 Free Download